 Can the Placement Tests be waived?

 If you have taken and passed college level math and English courses in the past, you may be eligible to have placement tests waived.
-You will need to provide the Advisement and Career Services office with a copy of your transcript before an evaluation can be made.
+You will need to provide the Center for Student Success with a copy of your transcript before an evaluation can be made.
 An unofficial transcript will be accepted.

 May I re-take the tests?

 You may request to re-take the placement tests once in two years.
-To request a re-take, you will need to complete a brief request form which is available in the Advisement and Career Services office.
+To request a re-take, you will need to complete a brief request form which is available in the Center for Student Success.